-Active Participation; Each student will self select to be a group (Max 5) which will constitute her/his group for the term.
-The group will act as mangers of a hypothetical fund for a pension plan.
+Participation; Each student will self select to be a group (max 4) which will constitute her/his group for the term.
+The group will act as mangers of a hypothetical fund for a pension plan, an institutional investor or a family office.